Check this out on Amazon!

 Again from the same brand, we have an air-powered cooling kit, with the 3D printed parts available online from the website.
 It offers a single fan in a sizable housing with a proprietary technology for the cooling process.
 The high-density heatsink block is connected to the base plate using 4 U-Type heating rods which carry the heat upwards.
 The price is just under USD120.

-For USD 230, enter the EK-KIT P360.
+For above USD 300 (depending when and where), enter the EK-KIT P360.
 The 360 stands for the 360mm heat sink, coupled with a EK-Vardar F3-120, a 1850rpm fan.
 A water pump with a dedicated reservoir and LRT tubing.
 The fitting is standardized to the Intel Sandy Bridge sockets amongst other popular brands.
 An ATX bridging plug and a Y-cable splitter for a 3-way split to two additional fans means your worries about dishing this product out are over.

 Cooling kits are a necessity, either ways you want to proceed.
 The workstations going to heat up when you’re designing, especially most when you’re rendering.
 As many enthusiasts with their rigs do, a combination of different cooling products is one way to go.
 For something simpler, or just to install something out of sheer necessity (and minimum aesthetic appeal – because who wants no appeal at all right?), our choice is liquid cooling.
 Air cooling and passive cooling pale in comparison and the only real risk with liquid cooling is the potential for damage if leaks occur.
 Regular maintenance of a quality product will ensure that does not happen so for as little as USD 100, you can be the proud owner of a cooler and much more productive workstation.